 In fact, you could say you're constantly crying; each time you blink, your eyelids help spread tears across the surface of your eye, in a layer known as your ‘tear film'.
 This tear film keeps your eyes moist, healthy and also helps them focus.
 Furthermore it acts as a defence barrier to foreign objects.

 Dry eye occurs when your eyes don't produce enough tears, they aren't spread properly, or they aren't of the necessary quality resulting in the tear later evaporating too quickly.
-It's a common condition and can happen at any age, but the risk developing the condition increases as you get older — NHS England1 estimates that 1 in 3 people over the age of 65 suffer from the condition.
+It's a common condition and can happen at any age, but the risk developing the condition increases as you get older.

 Dry eye is a common and increasing phenomenon in the UK and Irish population, with some experts describing it as an epidemic.
 Contributory factors to this condition include lifestyle, environment and nutrition.
 Dry eye signs and symptoms are found with patients regardless of whether they have had eye surgery or not.
 Dry eye whilst uncomfortable can also cause fluctuations in a patients' visual acuity.